kartonfarkas/api_docs/source/use_cases/transactional_emails/email_address_key.rst

 **Preconditions**:

-To perform these preparatory steps, you will need the credentials of your Suite account (account name and environment, user name and password).
+To perform these preparatory steps, you will need the credentials of your Emarsys account (account name and environment, user name and password).

 .. note:: Create a dedicated external event for each of your emails, otherwise a single external event may accidentally
           trigger many emails.

 * **Create an External Event**:
-  Create the external event in the Suite UI.
+  Create the external event in the Emarsys application.
 You can find external events in the **Admin** menu.

 * **Create the Email**: